SaturniNovaDev/GetDaSize/README.md

 Currently, GetDaSize only has very small and humble features (it's still very raw, come on), however I aim to further develop this project and, someday, achieve to create a fast, memory efficient and reliable file explorer for all platforms (hopefully not built on python, though).

+If you want to use GetDaSize you just have to download the current python file, run `pip install pyinstaller`, then place the python file in a specific dir and run `pyinstaller --onefile --windowed GetDaSize.pyw` while in the same directory.

+Or simply just run the python file.

+Okay have fun!